ices-taf/doc/tutorial-1/README.md

 In `model.R` we run the analysis, often just invoking a shell command or an R package to run the model, and the results will be written out as output files.
 These output files will often contain information about likelihoods or gradients, and other information we don't really need.
 So we extract the results of interest in `output.R`, things like numbers at age and fishing mortalities, and we write them out as text files.

-Other scripts that we'll be working with are `report.R`, which is an optional script where scientists can prepare any plots and tables that they are going to put in the report, and finally there's `upload.R`, a very short script describing the data that are uploaded into the TAF system.
+Other scripts that we'll be working with are `report.R`, which is an optional script where scientists can prepare any plots and tables that they're going to put in the report, and finally there's `upload.R`, a very short script describing the data that are uploaded into the TAF system.

 North Sea spotted ray
 ---------------------